tqer39/time-capsule/README.md

 ✔ Would you like to use `src/` directory? … No / Yes
-✔ Would you like to use App Router? (recommended) … No / Yes ✔ Would you like to customize the default import alias (@/*)? … No / Yes Creating a new Next.js app in /home/tqer39/workspace/time-capsule/node_modules/frontend.
+✔ Would you like to use App Router? (recommended) … No / Yes ✔ Would you like to customize the default import alias (@/*)? … No / Yes ✔ What import alias would you like configured? … @/* Creating a new Next.js app in /home/tqer39/workspace/time-capsule/frontend.

 Using pnpm.